-The following are some frequently asked questions regarding pragmatarianism (tax choice).
+Here are some answers to frequently asked questions regarding pragmatarianism (tax choice).
 I've selected the Environmental Protection Agency (EPA) to be my default example.

 Wouldn't important government organizations be underfunded?

-This is logically impossible because "importance" can only be determined by how much people are willing to sacrifice for something.
-If taxpayers give a lot of their tax dollars to the EPA then, and only then, could we say that the environment is a priority for the American people.
+This is logically impossible because "importance" can only be determined by how much an individual is personally willing to sacrifice for something (opportunity cost).
+If many taxpayers give a significant amount of their own tax dollars to the EPA then, and only then, could we say that protecting the environment is important to the American public.

 How would it work?

 At anytime throughout the year you could go directly to the EPA website and make a tax payment of any amount.
 The EPA would give you a receipt and you'd submit all your receipts to the IRS by April 15.
-Anybody who didn't want to shop for themselves could simply give their taxes to their personal shoppers (congress).
+Anybody who didn't want to shop for themselves would have the option of giving their taxes to their impersonal shoppers (congress).

 How specifically could taxpayers allocate their taxes?

 The granularity would be determined by the EPA and its supporters.
-The greater the granularity, the less control the EPA would have, but the greater its knowledge of taxpayers' true preferences regarding environmental priorities.
+The greater the granularity, the less control the EPA would have, but the greater its knowledge of taxpayers' environmental priorities.
+Any disparity in environmental priorities would reflect disparities in information.
+Taxpayer choice would increase information intercourse.

 How would the tax rate be determined?